Public image of Mariah Carey: Queen of Christmas

 "All I Want for Christmas Is You", as well as its parent album Merry Christmas (1994), have become such a ubiquitous part of wider popular culture that Carey's name became synonymous with the season, and she has since been dubbed the "Queen of Christmas".
 Multiple media sources have since cited Carey as a holiday icon.
 Additionally, both the song and album were hailed as being "one of the few worthy modern additions to the holiday canon" by The New Yorker in 2006.
 When asked about whether or not she's worried that people might associate her predominantly with holiday music, Carey said that "I do some of my other hits too [...] and thankfully the kids seem to sing along.
 It's what I've been worried about too, that people would only know me for Christmas.
 But in a way, I wouldn't care, because I do just love Christmas so much".

 The song specifically has received critical acclaim and has become a Christmas standard.
 Forbes writer Lauren Alvarez called the song the "unofficial song of Christmas each year".
 Speaking to Vogue in 2015, Elvis Duran stated that the song's appeal was based on the fact that it was "a modern song that could actually have been a hit back in the '40s", praising its "timeless, classic quality".
 The success of the song, in particular, has led Carey to build what Billboard described as a "growing holiday mini-empire".
-Carey and the song were referenced in Marvel Studios' What If...?
-(2023) Christmas special episode "What If...
+Carey and the song were referenced in the Marvel Studios' What If...?
+(2023) episode "What If...
 Happy Hogan Saved Christmas?".

 The song has also garnered Carey several achievements, including becoming her nineteenth number-one song on the Billboard Hot 100.
 In 2021, Forbes reported that the song has earned approximately $60 million since 1994.
 The song has broken numerous Spotify records, and was ranked by Billboard as the greatest holiday song of all time.
-The song was also selected by the Library of Congress for preservation in the National Recording Registry in 2023, based on its "cultural, historical or aesthetic importance in the nation’s recorded sound heritage."
+The song was also selected by the Library of Congress for preservation in the National Recording Registry in 2023, based on its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."